Tax on property income in Montenegro

 Nonresidents are taxed only on their income derived from sources in Montenegro.
 Married couples are taxed separately.

-Income from leasing out real estate property is included in aggregated taxable income and taxed at a flat rate of 9%.
-Costs incurred to generate income are deductible from the gross rent.
-A lump-sum deduction of 40% of the gross rent in lieu of actual itemized costs is also allowed.
+Income from leasing out real estate property is included in aggregated taxable income and taxed at a flat rate of 15%.
+Costs can be deducted up to 30%.

-Capital gains realized from sale of real property in Montenegro are taxed at a flat rate of 9%.
+CAPITAL GAINSCapital gains realized from sale of real property in Montenegro are taxed at a flat rate of 15%.
 Taxable capital gains are calculated by deducting the following from the selling price: acquisition costs and related expenses, and improvement costs.

 Real Estate Tax